Wall Street Breakfast: What Moved Markets This Week

 Stocks stage a late rally Friday that lifted two of the three major indexes out of the red after Pres.
 Trump's China actions fell short of the harsh sanctions the market had feared.
 During his much awaited news conference, Trump said he would take action to eliminate special treatment towards Hong Kong but did not indicate the U.S. would pull out of the phase one trade deal reached with China earlier this year.
 Earlier in the day, economic data showed virus-related shutdowns had caused the biggest monthly decline ever in U.S. consumer spending, while personal income soared and the national savings rate hit a record high.
 For the week, the Dow jumped 3.7% and the S&P surged 3%, while the Nasdaq added 1.7%.

-Only a quarter of the NYSE's (NYSE:ICE) usual population of traders were back on the floor Tuesday as the exchange reopened following a two-month closure prompted by the COVID-19 pandemic.
+Only a quarter of the NYSE's (ICE) usual population of traders were back on the floor Tuesday as the exchange reopened following a two-month closure prompted by the COVID-19 pandemic.
 Traders who returned were required to wear masks, avoid taking public transportation and follow social-distancing rules, with newly erected Plexiglas barriers to help them stay apart.
 Liability waivers also had to be signed to prevent them from suing the NYSE if they got infected at the exchange.
 Splashy bell ringings and IPO celebrations will remain absent for the time being, as well as media broadcasts from the floor, like CNBC and Cheddar.

-Things escalated quickly after Twitter (NYSE:TWTR) applied a fact-checking label to President Trump's tweet about the potential for fraud with mail-in ballots.
+Things escalated quickly after Twitter (TWTR) applied a fact-checking label to President Trump's tweet about the potential for fraud with mail-in ballots.
 An executive order was published that opened the door for federal officials to punish social media companies - for the way they moderate content - by allowing regulators to rethink Section 230 of the Communications Decency Act.
 The law largely exempts online platforms from legal liability for the material their users post, and such changes could expose tech companies to more lawsuits.
-The order also addressed political bias on the platforms and would review advertising spending on platforms including Twitter, Facebook (NASDAQ:FB), Google (GOOG, GOOGL) and Snap (NYSE:SNAP).
+The order also addressed political bias on the platforms and would review advertising spending on platforms including Twitter, Facebook (FB), Google (GOOG, GOOGL) and Snap (SNAP).
 The Trump vs. Twitter war continued to escalate during the week.

 Apple goes big on movie content

-Beating out rivals like Netflix (NASDAQ:NFLX), Apple (NASDAQ:AAPL) secured a deal for Hollywood veteran Martin Scorsese's next film, Killers of the Flower Moon, which will feature Leonardo DiCaprio and Robert De Niro.
+Beating out rivals like Netflix (NFLX), Apple (AAPL) secured a deal for Hollywood veteran Martin Scorsese's next film, Killers of the Flower Moon, which will feature Leonardo DiCaprio and Robert De Niro.
 The project will be Apple’s biggest foray into film yet after acquiring Greyhound, starring Tom Hanks, last year.
-Killers of the Flower Moon will be labeled an Apple Original Film and Paramount Pictures (NASDAQ:VIAC) will distribute it theatrically worldwide.
+Killers of the Flower Moon will be labeled an Apple Original Film and Paramount Pictures (VIAC) will distribute it theatrically worldwide.
 Scorsese's last film, The Irishman, was released on Netflix in 2019.

 Independence as a spacefaring nation